 Dreaming about the thrill of “running the show” and “being your own boss” is exhilarating — but not beyond the reality of paying your mortgage or rent and relying on your monthly paycheck.

 Building recurring revenue was my first business challenge.
 Bootstrapping the business was possible due to 2–3 freelance leads I took over, but none of them was looking for a long-term maintenance contract.

 This led to the feast and famine cycle for a while.
-This was supplemented with training courses for large enterprises who required 2–3 courses a year, adding up to a decent income while I was generating leads for the company.
+This was supplemented with training courses for large enterprises that required 2–3 courses a year, adding up to a decent income while I was generating leads for the company.

 With time, increasing the revenue, building processes, streamlining project management, recruiting people, dealing with finances became top of mind for a certain period of time.
 It’s a never-ending loop of common business challenges (which I’ve listed down and explained) popping up in different stages of the business.

 If you offer a service in a competitive market, lead generation is often a pressing problem.
 In a “high demand” skilled market, hiring top talent is extremely rough.